FennStatistics/CAMtools_documentation/docs/Additional Resources.md

 **CAMs for qualitative analysis (no network parameters)**

-* CAMs to reveal individuals’ (change of) emotions, values, beliefs and norms within a water community/ network and to find potential for addressing embedded innovation barriers[@wolfe_water_2012]
+* CAMs to reveal individuals’ (change of) emotions, values, beliefs and norms within a water community / network and to find potential for addressing embedded innovation barriers[@wolfe_water_2012]
-* CAMs drawn in combination with and on the basis of SAKD (sociology of knowledge approach to discourse) to reconstruct typical patterns of knowledge, practices and forms of subjectivation (topic: stimulation interactions in day care-centers)[@luthardt_and_2020]
+* CAMs drawn in combination with and on the basis of SAKD (sociology of knowledge approach to discourse) to reconstruct typical patterns of knowledge, practices, and forms of subjectivation (topic: stimulation interactions in day care-centers)[@luthardt_and_2020]

 **CAMs for quantitative analysis / mixed research**